Standards Of Practice

 with very safe and wholesome products.
 Unfortunately,

-incidence of drug residues animal products is very low.
+incidence of drug residues is very low.

 Quality assurance programs are a positive way to lessen